formsandflows/PACo/Components/Core/PACo_DetailsList_C.md

 To have a more consistent naming with the other details list components in PACo-Core, several properties contain the text "Column" which can be read a "Field".

+The properties have "Small" in their naming so 1 collection can be used to be used by this canvas component as well as a canvas component to used when the screen has more width.
+With this setup, the first 3 columns can differ instead of having to be the same.

 For each details list item, the following properties must be available:
+- Column1SmallColor
+- Column1SmallFontWeight
-- Column1Color
+- Column1SmallText
-- Column1FontWeight
+- Column2SmallColor
-- Column1Text
+- Column2SmallFontWeight
-- Column2Color
+- Column2SmallText
-- Column2FontWeight
+- Column3SmallText
-- Column2Text
+- SmallFill
-- Column3Text
+- SmallFillSelected

 Only the use of a collection which contains the details list items is supported (read: configured/tested)!
 Dataverse tables, SharePoint lists, ... can thus not directly be connected to the property "cmp_DetailsList".